 Food companies such as General Mills Inc. and consumer groups are joining forces to lobby President Barack Obama’s administration to implement provisions of the Food Safety Modernization Act, which would increase oversight of the U.S. food chain.

 “I can’t remember an issue where my members were so insistent that government get off its butt and issue regulations,” said Bryan Silbermann, president and CEO of the Newark, Delaware-based Produce Marketing Association.
-His group, which includes Wal-Mart Stores Inc., (WMT) the largest food retailer in North America, and Sysco Corp., the largest distributor of food to restaurants in North America, wrote a letter to Obama on April 5 urging him to release the draft rules.
+His group, which includes Wal-Mart Stores Inc., (WMT:US) the largest food retailer in North America, and Sysco Corp., the largest distributor of food to restaurants in North America, wrote a letter to Obama on April 5 urging him to release the draft rules.

 The delay is due to “political issues in an election year,” Silbermann said in an interview.
 “People are dithering.”